Domestic Production Activities Deduction

 Calculations:

 Partnerships and S corporations that are small pass-through entities are permitted to use the simplified overall method to calculate QPAI at the entity level, then allocating the result to partners or shareholders.
-A small pass-through entity satisfies all the following requirements:
+A small pass-through entity satisfies all these requirements:

 Simplified Deduction Method